 If you or a Veteran you know is needing assistance with housing, the resources below may be able to help.
-Whether it be rental assistance, affordable housing, homelessness services or other needs, organizations and programs throughout the federal, state and local levels are here to support you.
+Whether it is assisted living, nursing homes, rental assistance, affordable housing, homelessness services or other needs, there are organizations and programs throughout the federal, state and local levels that here to support you.

 If you are a Veteran who is homeless or at risk of becoming homeless due to financial hardship, unemployment, addiction, depression, or transition from jail, VA Salt Lake City health care can help you.
 Contact a homeless services care coordinator to get help.